A Tale of Two (or is it three) Sulfites: SUOX(MoCo) Deficiency, Neutrophil Production of Sulfite, or Both!

 ***This is not medical advice but written for informational purposes only.
 Please consult with your personal healthcare provider prior to making any changes to your diet, supplements, medications, or lifestyle.***

-SUOX/MoCo deficiency.
 Some of us in the MoCo Steal: recovering from sulfite toxicity group on Facebook (https://www.facebook.com/share/g/17NqPUMKZj/) are struggling with sulfite due to burnout or inadequate SUOX function (a MoCo-dependent enzyme).
-Meaning that the amount of sulfite being produced by the transsulfuration pathway is exceeding our ability to convert it to sulfate.
-This causes high mitochondrial sulfite levels, which then spill out into the cytosol.
+Meaning that the amount of sulfite being produced by the transsulfuration pathway is exceeding our ability to convert it to sulfate, or because of increased activity of CDO due to upregulation of the HIF-1alpha pathway, we have excessive sulfite production by CDO.
+This causes high cytosolic and mitochondrial sulfite levels.
 This can lead to very high levels of s-sulfocysteine, SSC.
 We react to sulfur foods, garlic, NAC, and glutathione supplements.

 Below is a diagram showing the neutrophilic contribution of sulfite during the immune response.